moq-wg/moq-transport/draft-ietf-moq-transport.md

 additional streams for a subscription.
 When all streams for the subscription are fully closed, each endpoint can destroy its subscription state.

-Note that some objects in the subscribed groups might not have been delivered, because a stream was reset, or never opened in the first place, due to the delivery timeout.
+Note that some objects in the subscribed groups might never be delivered, because a stream was reset, or never opened in the first place, due to the delivery timeout.

 A sender MUST NOT send SUBSCRIBE_DONE until it has closed all streams it will ever open for a subscription.
 After sending SUBSCRIBE_DONE, MoQT can immediately destroy subscription state.
-The QUIC implementation might still be resolving the closing of the stream on the wire.
+The QUIC layer might still be resolving the closing of the stream on the wire.

 A receiver that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds